-ETTR is a digital phenomenon because at higher ISO, digital noise occurs in the shadows and not in the highlights.
-The goal is to slightly overexpose the image to reduce, minimize, or eliminate the noise factor in the shadows.
-The final exposure adjustments happen during the post processing.
+ETTR is a digital phenomenon because, at higher ISO, digital noise occurs in the shadows and not in the highlights.
+The goal is slightly overexpose the image to reduce, minimize, or eliminate the noise factor in the shadows.
+The final exposure adjustments happen during the post-processing.

 Using ISO to Control the Aperture and the Shutter Speed

 While the shutter speed controls the duration of time that light reaches the sensor, the aperture controls the total amount of light that reaches the sensor; the ISO does not control the light.

 Shooting wildlife requires consistently high shutter speeds.
-Sometimes, when shooting in shades or during sunrise and sunset, the light is not always capable of providing sufficient exposure.
+Sometimes, when shooting in shades or during sunrise and sunset, the light cannot provide sufficient exposure.
 Slowing the shutter speed introduces motion blur, which spoils the shot unless a motion blur is the desired effect.
 Instead, we can easily increase the ISO and keep the desired shutter speed without compromising the image we envision.

-Similarly, while shooting Milky Way, it isn’t always easier to get a perfect shot at a low ISO value.
+Similarly, while shooting Milky Way, getting a perfect shot at a low ISO value isn’t always easier.
 The star trails are introduced into Milky Way photography if we use the shatter speed value above 25-30sec.
 To compensate, a high ISO can be used.